mafifafm/pxt-microbit/docs/courses/csintro/radio/unplugged.md

 ## Unplugged: Infection Simulation

-For this activity, each student will need a micro:bit and battery pack, as well as the teacher who will be the Master controller.
+For this activity, each student will need a Ragga and battery pack, as well as the teacher who will be the Master controller.

 There are four parts to this unplugged activity:
 * Setup: Set up the code on all micro:bits